Half Ticket (1962 film): Plot

 Vijay (Kishore Kumar) is the good-for-nothing son of a rich industrialist, who becomes bored of his father's constant railing and the efforts to marry him off, with the intention of getting him "settled" in life.
-So Vijay walks out of his home and decides to leave for Bombay and start life afresh there, however he does not have enough money for a ticket.
+So Vijay walks out of his home and decides to leave for Bombay and start life afresh there.
+However he does not have enough money for a train ticket.

-Vijay gets a burst of inspiration from a plump child called Munna, who is waiting in line with his mother (Tun Tun), and decides to pass himself off a child in order to get the eponymous half-ticket.
+Vijay gets a burst of inspiration from a plump child called Munna, who is waiting in line with his mother (Tun Tun), and decides to pass himself off as a child in order to get the eponymous half-ticket.

 Now disguised as Munna, Vijay is used as a mule for a diamond smuggler (Pran) without his knowledge.
 On the train, Vijay also meets Rajnidevi (Madhubala) and falls in love with her.

 The rest of the film follows Vijay's exploits as he avoids capture by the diamond smuggler and his girlfriend (Shammi), romances Rajnidevi while avoiding her auntie-ji (Manorama), and reunites with his father.